 Just remember, that data has been collected from an active society contributing to Stackoverflow.
 That means that these results do not EXACTLY reflect the market situation globally nor in your region.
 Always do your homework and look at the different data sources, related to the place you live (and going to be for the next 5 years).

-New Zealenders this does not apply for you.
+New Zealanders this does not apply to you.
 You cannot go wrong with these three ones.
-Just for reference, NZ based company Rocket Lab is constatly hiring Software Engineers with Golang experience https://www.rocketlabusa.com/careers/positions/.
+Just for reference, NZ-based company Rocket Lab is constantly hiring Software Engineers with Golang experience https://www.rocketlabusa.com/careers/positions/.

 Overall Stackoverflow survey rating

-- it’s great to have an actual IT pros attending in this survey
+- it’s great to have actual IT pros attending this survey

 - Stack overflow holds a big audience

-- in my opinion, data were collected from younger generation as oppose to older and so segregated datasets might not be in required balance for reports
+- in my opinion, data were collected from the younger generation as opposed to the older and so segregated datasets might not be in the required balance for reports